k3ybladewielder/cloudwalk_swarm/README.md

 - **WEB_SEACHER**: Agent to answer questions using the internet.
 - **Fallback**: Generalist agent, in case the ROUTER fails to direct to other agents.

+**CONSTRANTS**: ~Being a GPU-poor~ Faced with GPU restrictions for implementation, I preferred the use of *Small Language Models*.
+After testing, its results were reasonable.
+In addition, agent swarm frameworks are very _bloat_, and their documentation are (incomplete or inconsistent) [https://aiebr.substack.com/p/voce-nao-precisa-de-aum-framework].
+Given this, I implemented the main functionaliades (swarm creation of agents, router, etc.) and used the necessary utilities of Langchain.

 The following subsections describe how to use the application, how to access it, and the initial parameters of the application.

 ## How to use:
 - Clone this repository into your local development environment.